-Situation Primary Analysis Sensitivity Analysis 1 Sensitivity Analysis 2 No PD and no death; new anticancer treatment is not initiated Censored at last disease assessment Censored at last disease assessment Censored at last disease assessment if still on study therapy; progressed at treatment discontinuation No PD and no death; new anticancer treatment is initiated Censored at last disease assessment before new anticancer treatment Censored at last disease assessment before new anticancer treatment Progressed at date of new anticancer treatment No PD and no death; ≥ 2 consecutive missed disease assessments Censored at last disease assessment Censored at last disease assessment prior to ≥2 consecutive missed visits Censored at last disease assessment PD or death documented after ≤ 1 missed disease assessment Progressed at date of documented PD or death Progressed at date of documented PD or death Progressed at date of documented PD or death $\begin{array}{cccc} PD & or & death \\ documented & at & any \\ time & after & \geq & 2 \\ consecutive & missed \end{array}$ Progressed at date of documented PD or death $ \begin{array}{cccc} \text{Censored at last disease} \\ \text{assessment} & \text{prior} & \text{to} \\ \text{the} & \geq & 2 & \text{consecutive} \\ \text{missed} & & \text{disease} \\ \end{array} $ Progressed at date of documented PD or death
+Situation Primary Analysis Sensitivity Analysis 1 Sensitivity Analysis 2 No PD and no death; new anticancer treatment is not initiated Censored at last disease assessment Censored at last disease assessment Censored at last disease assessment if still on study therapy; progressed at treatment discontinuation No PD and no death; new anticancer treatment is initiated Censored at last disease assessment before new anticancer treatment Censored at last disease assessment before new anticancer treatment Progressed at date of new anticancer treatment No PD and no death; ≥ 2 consecutive missed disease assessments Censored at last disease assessment Censored at last disease assessment prior to ≥2 consecutive missed visits PD or death documented after ≤ 1 missed disease assessment Progressed at date of documented PD or death Progressed at date of documented PD or death Progressed at date of documented PD or death PD or death documented at any time after ≥ 2 consecutive missed Progressed at date of documented PD or death Censored at last disease assessment prior to the ≥ 2 consecutive missed disease Progressed at date of documented PD or death

 The proportional hazards assumption on PFS will be examined using both graphical and analytical methods if warranted.
 The log[-log] of the survival function vs. time for PFS will be plotted for the comparison between pembrolizumab and the control arm.
-If the curves are not parallel, indicating that hazards are not proportional, supportive analyses may be conducted to account for the possible non-proportional hazards effect associated with immunotherapies: for example, using Restricted Mean Survival Time (RMST) method [58], parametric method [59], etc. Further details of sensitivity analyses will be described in supplemental SAP.
+If the curves are not parallel, indicating that hazards are not proportional, supportive analyses may be conducted to account for the possible non-proportional hazards effect associated with immunotherapies: for example, using Restricted Mean Survival Time (RMST) method [54], parametric method [55], etc. Further details of sensitivity analyses will be described in supplemental SAP.